deadlydog/deadlydog.github.io/_pages/Feedback.md

 ---

-For a long while I was responsible for merging our various code branches during a code freeze to create new versions of our flagship product.
+For a long while circa 2011 I was responsible for merging our various code branches during a code freeze to create new versions of our flagship product.
 That's when the team made this gem 😊

 ![He-Dan picture](/assets/Pages/Feedback/he-dan.jpg)